GonzaloMo/REMPS/Agents/RL_SimpleSat/README.md

 ```
 python3 main.py
 ```
 The agent will be trained on the SimpleSat problem and will be tested on it.
-The results will be saved in the `results` folder.
+The results will be saved in the `Logs/Agent/RAY` folder.

 ## How to modify
 The agent is composed of 3 files: